Make Salesforce and HubSpot work from the same truth.

 When two systems tell different stories

-Running both Salesforce and HubSpot is common.
-Running them in alignment is harder.
-The same record looks different in each system, teams question which system is correct, and field values overwrite each other.
-Sync errors pile up and reporting depends on manual reconciliation.
+Running both Salesforce and HubSpot is common, but keeping them in alignment is harder.
+The same record looks different in each system, teams question which CRM data is correct, and field values overwrite each other.
+Sync errors pile up, and your reporting starts to depend on manual reconciliation instead of automated truth.

 Same record, different data

-A contact has one email in Salesforce, another in HubSpot.
-Deal stages don't match.
-Lead status means something different in each system.
+A contact has one email in Salesforce and another in HubSpot.
+Deal stages don't match, and Lead Status means something different in each system.

 Teams question which is correct

-Sales trusts Salesforce.
-Marketing trusts HubSpot.
-Nobody knows which version of the data is actually right, so decisions stall.
+Sales trusts Salesforce while Marketing trusts HubSpot.
+When nobody knows which version of the CRM data is actually right, decision-making stalls.

 Field values overwrite each other

-Marketing updates a field in HubSpot.
-Salesforce sync overwrites it five minutes later.
-Teams waste time fixing what shouldn't break.
+Marketing updates a field in HubSpot, but the Salesforce sync overwrites it five minutes later.
+This constant data conflict wastes team time on manual fixes that shouldn't be necessary.

 Sync errors pile up